About

 In 2004 I took a break, and started helping out on the Chandler project.
 It was during that time when I realized that (a) search was really important for developers, especially in the world of open source, and (b) search wasn’t very good for developers.

-So in 2005 I started Krugle.
+So in 2005 I co-founded Krugle, a search-oriented system for programmers.
 We got our first round of funding in October 2005, and our second round in May 2006.
-We’re currently focused on our enterprise product, which is fun because we use it internally while creating the product.
+Our initial focus was on the public site for searching open source code.
+In 2007 we started working on our enterprise product, which was fun because we used it internally while creating the product.
+In 2008 we started selling to large companies, and had closed 20 deals by the end of the year.